 The FOMC website created for the general public unfortunately shut down in 2012 due to the loss of content after the host company failed to properly backup information.
 The original website focused on community action and engagement as shown below by the screenshot that shows the FOMC home page in 2011.

-Here is the link to our signup page: sign up with your email to be a Friend of One Mile Creek.
+We welcome new members.
+Please sign up with your email to be a Friend of One Mile Creek.